mattermost/docs/source/archive/personal-access-tokens.rst

 Then hit **Save**.

-5. Log in to the user account to create a personal access token.
+5. Sign in to the user account to create a personal access token.

 6. Go to **Account Settings > Security > Personal Access Tokens** and click **Create New Token**.